JPN 101, JPN 102 Elementary Japanese I, II (4 hours each)

 JPN 251 Identity and Nation in Modern Japanese Literature (4 hours)

 Identity and nation will be investigated through readings in modern fiction from the late nineteenth century to the present.
 Thematic units will focus on the influence of European notions of literature, gender and sexuality, writers and the war, and identity in the post-bubble era.
 Readings will include works by Mori Ogai, Higuchi Ichiyo, Tanizaki Jun’ichiro, Mishima Yukio, and Murakami Haruki.
 Class discussions will be supplemented by lectures on history and culture.
 All readings are in English translation.

-Topical aspects of the literature and cultural phenomena associated with the Japanese language are explored through readings in English in this course.
-Prerequisite: See individual course listing in the current semester course schedule.
+Specifically, these Japanese courses explore topical aspects of the literature and cultural phenomena associated with the Japanese language through readings in English in this course.

 JPN 400 Advanced Independent Study in Japanese (1-4 hours)

 This course provides the opportunity for an advanced, intense study of diverse topics under the direct supervision of the instructor.
 These offerings are generally suited for junior or senior students.
 The student and instructor will collaborate to develop the content of the course, which must be approved as outlined by the Independent Study Policy.
 (Sec.
 6.15.)